DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pDevice->CreateBLAS(ASDesc, &m_pCubeBLAS);
 ```

-Vertex and index buffer creation is the same as in previous tutorials except we use `BIND_RAY_TRACING` to allow access to buffers during BLAS build.
+Vertex and index buffer creation is the same as in previous tutorials except we use `BIND_RAY_TRACING` to allow
+access to buffers during the BLAS build.
 All buffers which are used in BLAS or TLAS build commands must be created with `BIND_RAY_TRACING` flag.
-We must create a scratch buffer which will store temporary data during the BLAS build, call `m_pCubeBLAS->GetScratchBufferSizes()` to get a minimal buffer size.
+We must create a scratch buffer that will store temporary data during the BLAS build,
+call `m_pCubeBLAS->GetScratchBufferSizes()` to get a minimal buffer size.

 ```cpp
 BLASBuildTriangleData TriangleData;
 TriangleData.GeometryName         = Triangles.GeometryName;